 The purpose of Scrum Ceremonies

 Sprint Planning initiates the Sprint, an event that usually lasts two to four weeks, by laying out the work to be performed in this particular Sprint.
-Then, the entire team collaborates over the work plan.
+Then, the entire team collaborates on the work plan.
 Planning should address three major topics: why the Sprint happens, what can be done in this Sprint, and how the work will get done.
 For upcoming weeks, it’s a foundation of developers’ work.

 Daily Scrum is a 15-minute event for scrum team developers.
 It’s always held at the same time and place (nowadays – same channel).
-The main purpose of this meeting is to inspect progress towards the goal, adapt the backlog as necessary, and adjust the upcoming planned work.
+The main purpose of this meeting is to inspect progress toward the goal, adapt the backlog as necessary, and adjust the upcoming planned work.
 Moreover, Daily helps to identify potential risks, address them, and prepare a proper response if necessary.

 Then there is the Sprint Review.
 Here the purpose is to inspect the outcome of the Sprint and determine future adaptations.
 The Scrum Team presents the results of their work to key stakeholders and discusses the progress of their work to the final goal.

 Finally, there is the Sprint Retrospective.
 Its purpose is to plan ways to increase quality and effectiveness.
 The team inspects how the last Sprint went.
-Especially with regards to individuals, interactions, processes, tools, and their Definition of Done (DoD).
+Especially with regard to individuals, interactions, processes, tools, and their Definition of Done (DoD).
 The Scrum Team also discusses what went well, what problems it encountered, and how those problems were or weren’t solved.

 The special fifth Scrum Ceremony

-To be meticulous and precise, there is one more type of Scrum Ceremony called Scrum Grooming.
+To be meticulous and precise, there is one more type of Scrum Ceremony called Backlog Refinement.
 It’s a team meeting when members review backlog items.
 The goal is to ensure that the backlog contains the appropriate, prioritized items and that the items at the top of the backlog are ready for delivery.
 Again, it is primarily optional and depends on whether teams keep the backlog up to date, focus on current tasks, and clean everything up after a Sprint.

 Now that you know the basics, it’s time for the big question – Are all of these ceremonies necessary?
 Well, it depends.